ARTISANS

 GUATEMALA

-Our beaded ornaments and pins are made by a women’s co-operative in a small village on the shores of Lake Atitlan in Guatemala.
-The women work in groups of five or so to produce these designs.
-The glass beads are placed in a multicolored pile upon a flat surface in front of each woman, and are picked up on needles held between each woman's thumb and index finger in a process so quick and precise that it seems like sleight of hand.
-As beads accrue, the sculpture emerges.
-Beaders must learn to weave or sculpt each new design separately, and to achieve the uniformity necessary they must memorize hundreds of steps for each figure.
+Experience the wonders of Guatemalan craftsmanship through our collaboration with a women’s cooperative in a small village on the shores of Lake Atitlan.
+Working together in small groups of five or so, the artisans specialize in weaving beaded ornaments and pins.
+Glass beads are placed in a multicolored pile upon a flat surface in front of each woman.
+The beads are picked up with needles held between the thumb and index finger in a process so quick and precise that it seems like sleight of hand.
+As beads are delicately and meticulously accrued, the sculpture emerges in a vibrant mosaic.
+Beaders learn to weave or sculpt each new design separately, and to achieve the uniformity necessary they have to memorize hundreds of steps for each figure.
 Very good beaders can produce up to two pieces in a day.